MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample6.md

   * Allows to render a cut slice through a volume
   * Allows to set an arbitrary plane and works on volumes and instances
   * Has its own LUT and can be opaque or transparent
-* [SoPathTracerIsoSurface](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Standard/Documentation/Publish/ModuleReference/SoPathTracerIsoSurface.html#SoPathTracerIsoSurface) renders an iso surface (with first hit refinement) on the given base volume.
+* [SoPathTracerIsoSurface](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Standard/Documentation/Publish/ModuleReference/SoPathTracerIsoSurface.html#SoPathTracerIsoSurface) renders an isosurface (with first hit refinement) on the given base volume.
   * Allows to render an isosurface of a volume
   * Works on volumes and instances
   * Supports opaque and transparent surfaces